 Dr. Victor Selorme Gedzi is a Ghanaian.
-He was born on the 18th of February, 1965.
 He holds a B.A. in Religion, the University of Cape Coast, Ghana; a Certificate in Research, Utrecht University, The Netherlands; a M.A./Licentiate in Intercultural Theology, the Radboud University of Nijmegen, The Netherlands; and a PhD in Development Studies, the International Institute of Social Studies of Erasmus University Rotterdam, The Hague, the Netherlands.

 Dr. Gedzi is a Senior Lecturer in Religion and Development in the Department of Religious Studies, Faculty of Social Sciences, Kwame Nkrumah University of Science and Technology (KNUST), Kumasi, Ghana.
 His area of specialization is Religion and Development.